Kevinr99089/ReVanced.Builder/install.md

 ```
 #
 ### For installing with this builder, please [follow this tutorial](https://github.com/Kevinr99089/ReVanced.Builder/blob/main/install.md#for-installing-with-this-builder-please-follow-this-tutorial)

 <details>
   <summary>Manual installation</summary>

 > **The signatures are different from ReVanced Manager.
 You must uninstalling the application patched by RV Manager for use these releases (export your settings before uninstalling it).**
 #

-Go to [Releases](https://github.com/kevinr99089/ReVanced.Builder) page, scroll down and click on the application you want (For my exemple, YT-ReReX), then on GMSCore (required for use these mods):
+Go to [Releases](https://github.com/kevinr99089/ReVancedBuilder) page, scroll down and click on the application you want (For my exemple, YT-ReVanced), then on [MicroG-RE](https://github.com/WSTxda/MicroG-RE/releases/latest) (required for use these mods):

 <img src=".github/Installation/03.png">

-and click on app.revanced.android.gms-xxxxxxxxx-signed.apk :
+and click on MicroG_RE_x.x.apk :

 <img src=".github/Installation/04.png">